TheDaleks/ContentDK/Markdowns/2014-02-01-why-bitcoin-will-continue-to-grow.md

 However, a better physical metaphor might be the formation of crystals.
 A liquid can be supercooled into a state that can support crystals, but no crystals form because there are no initial crystals that the liquid particles can attach to.
 However, once a tiny impurity, or “seed” is introduced into the liquid, a crystal will form around it and grow quickly until the liquid has been absorbed.

 By this metaphor, the supercooled liquid is the world as of a few years ago, ripe for a monetary revolution, and the seed is the initial bitcoin purchase.
 The fact that Bitcoin successfully transformed into something with value seems like a miracle.
 However, it was no miracle.
 It was a result of the dedication and faith of its community, whose members will not let go of the beautiful vision of a Bitcoin future.
-It might be better to use a word like “crystallization” to describe the formation of the initial “seed” of Bitcoin trading rather than a metaphor like “bootstrapping”, which depicts a physical paradox.<sup id="fnref:1">[1](#fn:1)</sup>
+It might be better to use a word like “crystallization” to describe the formation of the initial “seed” of Bitcoin trading rather than a metaphor like “bootstrapping”, which depicts a physical paradox.[^1]

 <div class="my-4 text-center">![Walt & Jesse](b://ef6d41bd5a3fdb87f3fdc9ba631625e3fcf52b8f6644f347268bcf436f105)</div>